-Both Mailchimp and Constant Contact offer easy navigation and clear sections, making them ideal for beginners or people who don’t want to spend too long learning how to use an extra backend in their life.
+Both Mailchimp and Constant Contact offer easy navigation and clear sections, making them ideal for beginners or people who don’t want to spend too long learning how to use an extra backend.
 But if we had to pick a winner, we’d have to say that Mailchimp’s editor feels more modern and faster than Constant Contact’s, even if some advanced features are a bit hard to get at first (it took us a while to find how to add subscriber opt-ins, for instance.)

 One feature we really like is the navigation menu when you create a campaign in Mailchimp.
 You can move forward and backward to check every step of the campaign and to make sure everything is in place.

 Both solutions offer a decent number of templates to get you started.
-There are fewer of them with Mailchimp (80 Vs 100 for Constant Contact) but Mailchimp’s are sorted in categories like ecommerce, events, holidays, newsletters or notifications.
+There are fewer of them with Mailchimp (100 Vs 200 for Constant Contact) but Mailchimp’s are sorted in categories like ecommerce, events, holidays, newsletters or notifications.

 When it comes to creating your own newsletter from scratch, both platforms let you use HTML.
 And with Mailchimp, you can import the code from a URL or a .zip file.

-Bridging the gap between custom code and a template, Mailchimp offers some kind of blank templates called layouts.
+Bridging the gap between custom code and a template, Mailchimp offers some blank templates called layouts.
 These are basically an empty structure where you can add your content such as images and text.
 It’s pretty handy, and while Constant Contact offers 3 or 4 of them too, they are nowhere near as useful.

 Finally, both solutions let you save your templates and re-use them for your next newsletters (luckily).

 Mailchimp also offers autoresponders, but most importantly automations.
-These come with solid features such as such as campaigns triggered by segment (people interested in product A will get emails that people interested in product B will not), and email sequences, perfect for newsletter sales funnels.
+These come with solid features such as campaigns triggered by segment (people interested in product A will get emails that people interested in product B will not), and email sequences, perfect for newsletter sales funnels.

 They also offer a basic A/B split testing option with 3 different variables (different subject line, content or send time, for instance).
-You can try more complex multivariate testing (at an extra cost).
+You can try more complex multivariate testing at an extra cost.

 Constant Contact lets you change the font, image banner, background color and… that’s about it.
-The fields are limited to standard tick boxes for first name, last name, company etc… You can create a QR code that links to your sign up form, which is pretty cool.
+The fields are limited to standard tick boxes for first name, last name, company, etc… You can create a QR code that links to your sign-up form, which is pretty cool.